 We are subject to value added tax, or VAT, at a rate of 6% on the services we provide, less any deductible VAT we have already paid or borne.
 We are also subject to surcharges on VAT payments in accordance with PRC law.
 VAT has been phased in since August 2013 to replace the business tax that was previously applicable to the services we provide.
-During the periods presented, we were not subject to business tax on the services we provide.
+During the periods presented, we were not subject to business tax on the services we provided.

 Dividends paid by our wholly foreign-owned subsidiary in mainland China to our intermediary holding company in Hong Kong will be subject to a withholding tax rate of 10%, unless the relevant Hong Kong entity satisfies all the requirements under the Arrangement between the PRC and the Hong Kong Special Administrative Region on the Avoidance of Double Taxation and Prevention of Fiscal Evasion with respect to Taxes on Income and receives approval from the relevant tax authority.
 If our Hong Kong subsidiary satisfies all the requirements under the tax arrangement and receives approval from the relevant tax authority, then the dividends paid to the Hong Kong subsidiary would be subject to withholding tax at the standard rate of 5%.
 See "Item 3.
-Key Information-D. Risk Factors-Risks Related to Doing Business in China-We rely on dividends and other distributions on equity paid by our PRC subsidiaries to fund any cash and financing requirements we may have, and any limitation on the ability of our PRC subsidiaries to make payments to us could have a material adverse effect on our ability to conduct our business."
+Key Information-D. Risk Factors-Risks Related to Doing Business in China-We rely on dividends and other distributions on equity paid by our PRC subsidiaries to make payments to us could have a material adverse effect on our ability to conduct our business."